usernameSplash/movie_app_2020/README.md

 #### Creating my first React Component

 - Learn about react component : jsx
   - component is the js fucntion returning HTML.
   - jsx is HTML in the javascript.
   - one React app can render only one component at the time.
   - I can send information to my component.
   - components are able to recycle dinamically.

+#### Dynamic Component Generation

+- use map method for making components dynamically